Diyago/GAN-for-tabular-data/README.md

   ignored
 * **adversarial_model_params**: dict params for adversarial filtering model, default values for binary task
 * **pregeneration_frac**: float = 2 - for generation step gen_x_times * pregeneration_frac amount of data will
-  generated.
-However in postprocessing (1 + gen_x_times) % of original data will be returned
+  be generated.
+However, in postprocessing (1 + gen_x_times) % of original data will be returned
 * **gen_params**: dict params for GAN training

 For `generate_data_pipe` methods params: